TaiJosh/Analysis-of-Sales-Data/README.md

 - Further investigation to know why there was no sales recorded for the last 4 months of 2021.
 - The marketing team should work on a strategy to improve the sales of food category as this category generated the lowest revenue overall.

+### Challenges/Lessons
+It was challenging fixing the missing values but with critical attention to the dataset and sacrificing time, I was able to fix it.
+My key lesson from this project is that, I was reminded that the most time consuming task of a Data Analyst is data cleaning.